TitchDEV/remoteautopilot/README.md

 # Ship Remote Autopilot

-Activate the ships autopilot systems from anywhere in the solar system!
+Allows the player to (vaugely) summon the ship to one of the locations in the solar system.

 # How does the mod work
 When Remote Autopilot is activated, it will go to the selected destination by flying upward if landed or if in orbit just automatically go to the destination.

-CAUTION - IF THE SUN IS IN THE DIRECTION OF THE SHIP, IT HAS A CHANCE OF COLLIDING WITH THE SUN
+CAUTION - DO NOT BE INSIDE THE SHIP DURING TRANSIT...
+THERE ARE PRECAUTIONS...
+BE WARNED.

 # Control Operations